titumozammel/5r-cascade-framework/README.md

 - the demand exists only because of historical practice;
 - duplication makes one instance unnecessary;
 - the demand can disappear without compromising necessary outcomes;
-- the demand is created by an avoidable system condition.
+- the demand is generated by an avoidable system condition.

 ### Decision